-Although there is no rabbit in this dish, it’s called Welsh Rabbit.
+Although there is no rabbit in this dish, it's called Welsh Rabbit.
 What it does contain is stout, mustard, cream, and loads of cheese mixed into a roux.
-The resulting sauce is rich and intensely cheesy with earthy undertones thanks to the stout.
-Honestly it would be just delicious eaten out of the pot with some bread as a fondue, but what really makes this dish pop is that it’s grilled atop a slice of bread until golden brown.
-The high temperature not only toast the bread, it also toasts the top surface of the cheese, giving it a thin skin of browned cheesy goodness that conceals a layer of molten cheese underneath.
+The resulting sauce is rich and intensely cheesy, with earthy undertones thanks to the stout.
+Honestly, it would be just delicious eaten out of the pot with some bread as a fondue, but what really makes this dish pop is that it's grilled atop a slice of bread until golden brown.
+The high temperature not only toasts the bread, it also toasts the top surface of the cheese, giving it a thin skin of browned cheesy goodness that conceals a layer of molten cheese underneath.

 Units